Updated February 2018

 It's a palpable panic.
 You leave university, start work, look forward to your future, then spot your student loan statement shows £1,000s of added interest.
 Yet when you analyse it, the real surprise is that for most graduates the interest is irrelevant.
-Ignore it, and it'll go away; and for some, the reality is student loans are interest-free.
+Ignore it, and it'll go away; and for some, the reality is that student loans are interest-free.

 In this guide...